Single-Step Parity Check Gate Set for Quantum Error Correction: Introduction

-This paper provides a comprehensive review of various concepts, with the aim of benefiting experimentalists.
-The organization of this paper is as follows: Section~\ref{sec:2} briefly reviews the concept of multi-qubit measurements.
-In Section~\ref{sec3}, noise models are explained in the context of the large history of work studying the surface code.
+The organization of this paper is as follows: Section~\ref{sec:2} briefly reviews the concept of multi-qubit measurements and introduce notations that are used for the later part of the paper.
 In Section~\ref{sec:4}, the Honeycomb code is explained.
-In Section~\ref{Mpp1}, current implementable noise model is defined and in Section~\ref{sec:serwan_experiment} the drawback of this noise model is shown numerically by analyzing the experimental data~\cite{M_dzik_2022}.
-In Section~\ref{sec:6}, The Single-step parity check gate set is explained and in Section~\ref{sec:noise}, two-body parity check circuits which are constructed both using the universal gate set and the single-step parity check gate are compared in the presence of noise.
+In Section~\ref{sec:serwan_experiment} the drawback of the circuit-based noise model is shown numerically by analyzing the experimental data~\cite{M_dzik_2022}.
+In Section~\ref{sec:6}, we introduce the Single-step parity check gate set and in Section~\ref{sec:noise}, we theoretically compare two-body parity check circuits constructed both using the universal gate set and the single-step parity check gate set in the presence of noise.
 In Section~\ref{final}, we provide an example system of silicon spin qubits to implement the SSPC gate set.
 In section~\ref{sec:results}, we summarise the paper.